sandstreamdev/std/README.md

 #### length

-Calculates length/magnitude of the given vector.
+Calculates the length/magnitude of the given vector.

 ##### Type signature